lrydzkowski/R.Systems.Template/README.md

 # R.Systems.Template

-ASP.NET Core 6 Web Api
+ASP.NET Core 6 Web API template project, created as a base for other projects.